String topology on the space of paths with endpoints in a submanifold: Examples of the path product

-We end this section by sketching how the path product behaves in the case that $f\colon N\to M$ is a fiber bundle.
+We now study how the path product behaves in the case that $f\colon N\to M$ is a fiber bundle, where the base, the fiber and the total space are smooth manifolds.
 For the reader's convenience we shall write $E$ instead of $N$ in order to stay closer to the more common notation for fibrations.
 In the situation of $f\colon E\to M$ being a fiber bundle the path space $P^f$ is homotopy equivalent to the fiber product $E\times_M E$.
 This can be seen by adapting the argument that the fibrant replacement of a fibration is the fibration itself to our situation, see e.g. \cite[Section 5.7]{tomDieck:2008}.
-In particular we see that the space $P^f$ has the homotopy type of the closed manifold $E\times_M E$, i.e. this case behaves very differently to the case of $f\colon N\to M$ being the inclusion of a submanifold.
+Since we shall work with the details of this construction later on we give a detailed proof of this fact in the next lemma. \begin{lemma} Let $f\colon E\to M$ be a fibration and consider the associated space $P^f$.
+There is a fiber homotopy equivalence $\Phi\colon P^f \to E\times_M E$ with respect to the fibrations $p_1\colon P^f\to E$ and $\mathrm{pr}_2\colon E\times_M E\to E$.
+Similarly, there is a fiber homotopy equivalence $\Phi'\colon P^f\to E\times_M E$ with respect to the fibrations $p_0\colon P^f\to E$ and $\mathrm{pr}_1\colon E\times_M E\to E$. \end{lemma} \begin{proof} We consider the following diagram.